Lenny Moore: Professional career

 Moore's achievements at Penn State did not go unnoticed by scouts from the NFL, and he was taken by the Baltimore Colts ninth overall in the 1956 NFL draft.

-Moore was both a great runner and receiver, lining up in the backfield as a halfback and split wide as a flanker, and was equally dangerous at both positions in the Colts' offense run by quarterback Johnny Unitas.
+Moore was equally adept as a runner and pass receiver, lining up in the backfield as a halfback and split wide as a flanker, and was equally dangerous at both positions in the Colts' offense run by quarterback Johnny Unitas.
 Moore averaged at least seven yards per carry in three seasons, and has a career average of 4.8 yards per carry.
 He had 40 receptions for 687 yards and seven touchdowns in 1957, the first of five years in which he would have 40 or more catches.
 In an era of pounding running games, Moore was a glimpse of things to come in the NFL, with a career average of 30 receptions per year out of the backfield.

 During his rookie season in 1956, Moore established himself as one of the most well-rounded runners and receivers in the league, and won the NFL Rookie of the Year award.
 In 1958, he caught a career-high 50 passes for 938 yards and seven touchdowns in helping the Colts win the NFL championship.
 In 1959, Moore had 47 receptions for 846 yards and six touchdowns as the Colts repeated as champions.

 In a 1962 preseason game against the Pittsburgh Steelers at Forbes Field, Moore was seriously injured being tackled out of bounds while running the ball as a halfback.